North Dakota Teacher Certification and Career Guide

 Visit the ESPB licensing page for additional information on receiving an educator license in North Dakota.

-North Dakota’s initial teaching license is not renewable and expires on the teacher’s birthday.
-At the end of the initial license, educators must upgrade their credentials to a Two-Year or Five-Year License.
+North Dakota’s Initial Teaching License is not renewable and expires on the teacher’s birthday.
+At the end of the validity period, educators must upgrade their credential to a Two-Year or Five-Year License.
 Those renewing before working for 18 months can apply for a Two-Year License.
-To qualify for a Five-Year License, teachers must have worked in North Dakota for at least 18 months at the time of application.
+To qualify for a Five-Year License, teachers must have been teaching for at least 18 months at the time of application.
 Both licenses are renewable up to six months before expiration.

 North Dakota Teacher Certification Renewal

 The exact requirements for renewing a teaching license in North Dakota depend on the license being renewed.
-The initial teaching license expires on the applicant’s birthday and is not renewable.
-Instead, those with an initial teaching license will renew with a Two-Year License or a Five-Year License, depending on their experience.
+The Initial Teaching License expires on the applicant’s birthday and is not renewable.
+Instead, teachers with an Initial Teaching License will renew with a Two-Year License or a Five-Year License, depending on their experience.

-• Five-Year License: Can be renewed with six semester hours of re-education.
+- Five-Year License: For teachers under contract for at least 30 days of the five-year period.
+Can be renewed with six semester hours of re-education.

 Adding Subjects or Grades to a Certificate